devtron-labs/tutorials/content/docs/Reference/Debugging Deployments and Monitoring/_index.md

 &nbsp;&nbsp;

-You can monitor the application in this section.
+You can monitor the application in the `App Details`section.

-Metrics like CPU Usage, Memory Usage, Status 5xx, Throughput and Latency are visible over here.
+Metrics like CPU Usage, Memory Usage, Throughput and Latency can be viewed here.

 Key | Description
 ----|----
-`CPU Usage` | CPU being used by app
+`CPU Usage` | Percentage of CPU's cycles used by the app.
-`Memory Usage` | Memory being used by app
+`Memory Usage` | Amount of memory used by app.
-`Status 5xx,4xx,2xx` | Response status hits
-`Throughput` | Throughput of the app
+`Throughput` | Performance of the app.
-`Latency` | Latency of the app
+`Latency` | Delay caused while transmitting the data.